 Basic Profile Settings can be found by clicking on the Menu button in the top right corner and choosing My Profile.

-The Start Date of your Trajectory defaults to the date you first completed the introductory "wizard".
-If you wish to change this value to start at the beginning of the year, for example, do so here.
+The Start Date of your trajectory defaults to the date you created your profile.
+This is done so that income, expenses, and gains can be correctly prorated during the first year.
+For example if you start in June, we will only add 6-months of income to your model.
+If you wish to change this value to start at the beginning of the year, simply change it here.

-3 Settings are located on the gray bar in the middle of the screen, so that they can be easily changed at any time:
+Three key settings are located on the bar in the middle of the screen, so that they can be easily changed at any time:

 Retirement Age — The age at which you plan to 'fully' retire.
 We place an orange 'R' on the graph to mark this age, and it is also used when entering an 'R' in age fields.
 See the section below, Centralized Retirement Age for more information.